 Volunteering at a Social Media Conference: The True Story

-I travelled from London to California in March 2019 to be a volunteer at one of (if not the) largest social media conferences in the world.
+I travelled from London to California in March 2019 to be a volunteer at one of (if not the) largest social media conference in the world.
 If you’ve never been to, or volunteered at, a conference, this article may help you make the decision whether or not it is something you want to do.
 I share my learning with you and I openly talk about the highs, and the lows, of going to such an event as a volunteer.

 WHY ATTEND A CONFERENCE 11 HOURS AWAY?